 That's all there is to it!

 Note.
-This feature is only available on OneDrive for work or school.
-If you are using a personal account, you can add a shared folder to My files, then sync OneDrive with Windows, and you'll get the shared folder synced alongside your own folders.
+The Sync option is only available on OneDrive for work or school.
+If you are using a personal account, then adding a folder shortcut to My files is the only option available.

 How to stop syncing a OneDrive folder to your computer